My Approach to Helping

 I have extensive training and experience in treating trauma, anxiety, and depression.
 I utilize Eye Movement Desensitization Reprocessing (EMDR), Trauma Focused Cognitive Behavioral Therapy (TFCBT), and Cognitive Behavioral Therapy (CBT), among other effective strategies.
 Initial Intake Assessment: $175, 50-minute Therapy Session: $110, Group Therapy: fees determined on a series basis.
 Please note: Payment by cash or check is due at the time of service.

-I am currently contracted with the following Insurance Providers: Group Health, First Choice Health, Optum, United Healthcare/Tricare and Veteran's Administration(VA).
+I am currently contracted with the following Insurance Providers: Kaiser Permanente, First Choice Health, Aetna, Providence, Premera, Tricare and the Veteran's Administration(VA).
 In order to access insurance coverage for most services, you will need to call the customer service number located on the back of most insurance cards and request authorization.
 I offer a few sliding fee scale appointments.
 Please contact me for availability.
 You can also choose to submit out-of-network claims to your insurance provider, if you have this coverage.

 Why Going to Therapy Does Not Mean You are Weak or Flawed